Raducanu set to announce Beltz as coach

 They reunited for this season but Kerber announced on Monday they would not be working together in 2022.

-The Telegraph first covered the story after unearthing a photo of Beltz with the 18-year-old and her agent Chris Helliar in a coffee house in Orpington.
+The Telegraph first covered the story after unearthing an image of Beltz with the 18-year-old and her agent Chris Helliar in a coffee house in Orpington.

-The photo was posted on a Raducanu Instagram fan site on 20 October - the week in which the British player is known to have been conducting some trials at the nearby Bromley Tennis Centre.
+The photograph was posted on a Raducanu Instagram fan site on 20 October - the week in which the British player is known to have been conducting some trials at nearby Bromley Tennis Centre.

 Esteban Carril was one of the coaches involved but he is with Andy Murray in Stockholm this week with a view to joining the former world number one's team on a permanent basis next season.